The 3021N Demodulator Card (Part 5)

 The envelope detector is the RMS sum of I and Q, this is identical to simply taking the RMS sum of the IF directly.

 In order to correct for small phase errors between the external phase locking loop and the actual detector, a Costas loop is implemented in the DSP.
 This is implemented by multiplying the I and Q signals, low pass filtering the result, then applying this to the VCO clock generator.
 This is functionally equivalent to using an XOR phase detector in a PLL.
+Note for later that this demodulator uses an internal VCO, that is technically free running vs. the outer PLL reference clock.
+The outer loop ensures that the incoming IF is perfectly centered on 12 kHz, and the inner loop eliminates any residual error.

-Note that the SSB and DSB outputs work basically exactly like synchronous detectors; they only work well when tuned to exactly the right frequency and phase.
+The SSB and DSB outputs work basically exactly like synchronous detectors; they only work well when tuned to exactly the right frequency and phase.

 This makes tuning with a synchronous AM receiver exactly like tuning with a DSB receiver, and you can hear the AM carrier whine while tuning.
-It also means that e.g. CW or RTTY signals sound normal in this mode, except that the PLL system may try to lock to them.
+It also means that e.g. CW or RTTY signals sound normal in this mode, except that the PLL system will try to lock to them.

-I like to call this a "Precision" Receiver, given that it requires tuning to within +/-50 Hz before the PLL will start tracking properly.
+I like to call this a "precision" receiver, given that it requires tuning to within ±50 Hz before the PLL will start tracking properly.
 In a normal envelope receiver it can be hard to tune exactly onto a station, while in this one it's impossible not to.

 Synchronous AM PLL System